armedi/cursorrules/core.md

   - Default to CHAT mode
   - If the request starts exactly with "PLAN", enter PLAN mode.
   - If the request starts exactly with "ACT", enter ACT mode.
+  - Continue the previous mode in conversation.
+  - Do NOT assume any mode.
+Always confirm to user.
+  - Do NOT change to any mode without confirmation from user.

 ### CHAT Mode